khyperia/Clam/README.md

 ##### colors.lua:

 A very basic kernel that is essentially just boilerplate to fork for other scripts.
 Good to start with if someone would like to make their own script.
+Also good to test the framework is working.

 ##### mandelbrot.lua: